 My Top Picks for Ultralight Spinning Rods

 I've narrowed down my picks for the current top ultralight spinning rods on the market to three: Best Under $50, Best Value, and Best Overall.
-These spinning rods weigh next to nothing, cast with precision, and easily handle hefty fish while still letting the little guys horse you around.
+These spinning rods weigh next to nothing, cast with precision, and easily handle hefty fish while still giving the little guys a fighting chance.

 Best Ultralight Rod Under $50: Ugly Stik Elite

-For anyone who knew Ugly Stiks from decades back, they may have left a bad taste in your mouth.
-Ugly Stik started out with a mission to create a nearly unbreakable fishing rod, which they did.
-Unfortunately, the early models of these rods were practically broom sticks.
+For anyone who fished with Ugly Stiks from decades back, they may have left a bad taste in your mouth.
+Ugly Stik started out with a mission to create a nearly unbreakable fishing rod, which they did, and still do.
+Unfortunately, the early models of these rods were practically broomsticks.
 Built like a tank with the reflexes of a tank.
-Eventually, that all changed.
+Over time though, they've improved the recipe.

-Now, Ugly Stiks are not a true full graphite construction, partially due to keeping the cost down, and partially in maintaining their indestructible construction.
-As a result, Ugly Stiks take a small performance hit, although its really pretty minor.
+Now, Ugly Stiks are not a true full graphite construction, but rather a fiberglass-graphite hybrid.
+This is partially in order to keep the cost lower, but mostly in order to maintain their indestructible construction (fiberglass is tougher than graphite).
+As a result, Ugly Stiks take a small performance hit, although it's really pretty minor.